Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Switch Trays

 There are a plethora of companies that make engine accessory bay mounting plates.
 Popular brands include SD Offroad Mount Tray, SDHQ, PowerTrays, C4, and many more.
 These are essentially metal trays that the power control module component of your switch panel securely bolts to.
-If your switch panel system doesn’t include integrated ground terminals, you can also mount a universal ground terminal bus bar to the accessory tray as well.
+If your switch panel system doesn’t include integrated ground terminals, you can also mount a universal ground terminal bus bar to the accessory tray.

 Switch Button & Faceplate Mounting